[Title Bar]

 Research Interests

 My interests are pretty diverse.
-I'm often looking for new, cool projects.
+I'm often looking for new, fun, cool projects.
 Here are a list of my publications.

 Past Work